maypeter567/startup/NOTESV2.md

 I have just learned that I can have multiple then statements inside of a promise.
 I was very surprised to learn this.

 and if you have something that is dependant on a conditional result in an await try block, it cannot be in the finally section or it will always be completed.

+## May 25

+we need to make sure we don't make the user think, it needs to be simple.

+when building websites, there are consistent elements across all websites that are good to follow for consistency.

+the site should have pleasant colours and easy to understand material. what's important should take up the majority of the room.

+as you are building a website, you should map it out to see what users need to do and jump through in order to get what they want.

+fonts need to be consistent to avoid clashing fonts and for the convenience of the user.

+text should have consistent font sizes.

+what space has power

+use symbols and icons in a way that people expect them to be used.

+I'm falling asleep, but typing helps me stay awake.